 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
 The ASU sets forth a "current expected credit loss" (CECL) model which requires the Company to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions, and reasonable supportable forecasts.
 This replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets measured at amortized cost, available-for-sale debt securities and applies to certain off-balance sheet credit exposures.
 This ASU was initially effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, with early adoption permitted.
-However, the FASB issued an ASU to delay adoption for smaller reporting companies to calendar year 2023.
-The Company is currently assessing the impact of the adoption of this ASU on its consolidated financial statements.
+However, the FASB issued an ASU to delay adoption to January 1, 2023 for smaller reporting companies with less than \$250 million in public float as defined by the SEC's rules.
+The Company is a smaller reporting company.
+The Company plans to apply the amendment's provisions as a cumulative-effect adjustment to retained earnings at the beginning of the first period the amendment is effective.
+The Company has formed a team that is working on an implementation plan to adopt the amendment.
+The implementation plan is expected to include developing policies, procedures, and internal controls over the model.
+The Company is also working with a software vendor to measure expected losses required by the amendment.
+The Company is currently evaluating the effects that the adoption of this amendment will have on its consolidated financial statements and expects that the portfolio composition and economic conditions at the time of adoption will influence the accounting adjustment made at the time the amendment is adopted.